Skip to content Skip to footer

 But Paytm Still Has Millions of Users…

-Here’s the counterargument, stated as strongly as possible: Paytm still processes over a billion UPI transactions.
+The counterargument: Paytm still processes over a billion UPI transactions.
 It has hundreds of millions of registered users.
-It’s diversified into lending, insurance, and wealth management.
 The FY2025 losses halved.
-The company is moving towards profitability.
 Maybe the marketing spend was the investment needed to build a brand that’s now finding its feet.
+Sounds reasonable.
+It’s wrong.

+First, “registered users” is the most misleading metric in consumer tech.
+Many of those “users” signed up for a cashback promotion years ago and haven’t opened the app since.
 Second, the “moving towards profitability” narrative only started after the RBI forced them to cut costs.
 It wasn’t strategic discipline.
 It was regulatory discipline.
-The company didn’t choose efficiency.
-Efficiency was imposed on it.

-Third, and this is the critical point: PhonePe achieved 48% market share with a fraction of Paytm’s historical marketing spend and without an IPO destruction, a payments bank revocation, or a brand identity crisis.
+PhonePe achieved 48% market share with a fraction of Paytm’s historical marketing spend and without an IPO destruction, a payments bank revocation, or a brand identity crisis.
 If your competitor achieved a better outcome spending less, your spending wasn’t an investment.
 It was waste.

 Is Your Brand Burning Money Like Paytm?